jeremyzilar/mada/_pages/faq.md

 ### 4. What makes MADA so unique?

-MADA is a unique, public-private project with support and partnership from the City of Santa Fe through a long term ground lease, State of New Mexico through capital outlay funds, significant philanthropic support, and programing and tenant partnerships with multiple community organizations.
+MADA is a unique, public-private project with support and partnership from the City of Santa Fe through a long term ground lease, State of New Mexico capital outlay funds, significant philanthropic support, and programing and tenant partnerships with multiple community organizations.
 Nothing else like it exists in New Mexico.
 The plan is modeled after successful community redevelopment projects in other states that are accessible, sustainable, and beneficial for the entire community.

 ### 5. What kind of community programming will be at MADA?